Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: A Faster Provable Sieving Algorithm in Norm

-By Lemma \ref{lem:multI_finRad} each of them is contained within a ball of radius $R'$ which can have at most $2^{\cbp n}$ lattice vectors.
-So there exists at least one lattice vector $\vect{w}$ for which the perturbation is in $D_1 \cup D_2$ and it appears twice in $S$ at the beginning of step \ref{multI:short}.
-With probability $1/2$ it remains $\vect{w}$ or with the same probability it becomes either $\vect{w}+\vect{u}$ or $\vect{w}-\vect{u}$.
-Thus after taking pair-wise difference at step \ref{multI:short} with probability at least $1/2$ we find the shortest vector. \end{proof}
+By Lemma \ref{lem:multI_finRad}, each of them is contained within a ball of radius $R'$ which can have at most $2^{\cbp n}$ lattice vectors.
+Thus, there exists at least one lattice vector $\vect{w}$ for which the perturbation is in $D_1 \cup D_2$, and it appears twice in $S$ at the beginning of step \ref{multI:short}.
+With a probability of $1/2$, it remains $\vect{w}$, or with the same probability, it becomes either $\vect{w}+\vect{u}$ or $\vect{w}-\vect{u}$.
+Thus, after taking pair-wise difference at step \ref{multI:short} with a probability of at least $1/2$, we find the shortest vector. \end{proof}